 Should You Be Using LEPA?

-- LEPA will wet about 40% of the soil surface, and none of the foliage-more water to the root zone. - Less evaporation from the soil
+- LEPA will wet about 40% of the soil surface, and none of the foliage-more water to the root zone. - Less evaporation from the soil - Water movement into the soil at least twice as far

 What About Furrow Diking?